ConorWilliams/libfork/README.md

 8| }
 ```

-The call to `sync_wait` will block the main thread until the pool has completed execution of the task.
+The call to `sync_wait` will block the _main_ (i.e. the thread that calls `main()`) thread until the pool has completed execution of the task.

 __NOTE:__ `libfork` implements _strict_ fork-join which means:

 - Tasks can only wait on their children.
-- All children __must__ be joined __before__ a task can return.
+- All children __must__ be joined __before__ a task returns.

+These restrictions give some nice mathematical properties to the underlying directed acyclic graph (DAG) of tasks that enables many optimizations.

 #### Step by step

 Lets break down what is going on line by line:

 - __Line 3:__ First we define an async function (an instance of `lf::async`).
-An async function must have a templated first argument, this is used by the library to pass context from parent to child, additionally it acts as a y-combinator allowing the lambda to be recursive.
+An async function must have a templated first argument, this is used by the library to pass static and dynamic context from parent to child (like the type of the underlying scheduler), additionally it acts as a [y-combinator](https://en.wikipedia.org/wiki/Fixed-point_combinator) allowing the lambda to be recursive.
 An async function can be constructed from any stateless callable (like a non-capturing lambda) that returns an `lf::task<T>` where `T` specifies the type of the return value.
 - __Line 9:__ Next we construct the variables that will be bound to the return values of following forks/calls.
-- __Line 11:__ This is the first call to `lf::fork` which marks the beginning of an _async scope_. `lf::fork[a, fib]` binds the the return address of the function `fib` to the integer `a` this bound function is then invoked with the argument `n - 1`.
+- __Line 11:__ This is the first call to `lf::fork` which marks the beginning of an _async scope_. `lf::fork[a, fib]` binds the the return address of the function `fib` to the integer `a`, Internally the child coroutine will store a pointer to return variable variable.
+The bound function is then invoked with the argument `n - 1`.
 The semantics of all of this is: the execution of the forked function (in this case `fib`) can continue concurrently with the execution of the next line of code i.e. the _continuation_.
 As `libfork` is a continuation stealing library the worker/thread that performed the fork will immediately begin executing the forked function while another thread may _steal_ the continuation.
 - __Line 12:__ An `lf::call` binds arguments and return address in the same way as `lf::fork` however, it has the semantics of a serial function call.
 This is done instead of an `lf::fork` as there is no further work to do in the current task so stealing it would be a waste of resources.
 - __Line 13:__ Execution cannot continue past a join until all child tasks have completed.
 After this point it is safe to access the results (`a` and `b`) of the child task.
 Only a single worker will continue execution after the join.
 This marks the end of the async scope that began at the `fork`.
+- __Line 16:__ Finally we return the result of the to a parent task, this has similar semantics to a regular return however, behind the scenes an assignment of the return value to the parent's return address is performed.
+This is the end of the async function.
+The worker will attempt to resume the parent task (if it has not already been stolen) just as a regular function would resume execution of the caller.

 __Note:__ that at every ``co_await`` the OS-thread executing the task may change!